chop-dbhi/redcap-repeat/README.md

 ## Caveats

 This has not been tested on longitudinal projects (so events are not tested, although it may work), calculated fields, or project arms.
 There is nothing preventing these from being supported, but as of now it has not been worked on.

+## Usage
+The preprocess script is a python script.
+To use it, call the script from the command prompt as follows:

+	python redcap_preprocess.py "name of input file" "name of output file"

+Use the -h flag to see a description of available options.